larryhynes/rspamd.com/doc/quickstart.md

 	Enter passphrase:
 	$1$4mqeynj3st9pb7cgbj6uoyhnyu3cp8d3$59y6xa4mrihaqdw3tf5mtpzg4k7u69ypebc3yba8jdssoh39x16y

-Then you can copy this string and store it in the configuration file.
-Rspamd uses the [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) algorithm that makes it very hard to brute-force this password even if it has been compromised.
+Then you can copy this string and store it in the configuration file. rspamd uses the [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) algorithm that makes it very hard to brute-force this password even if it has been compromised.

 ### Setting up the WebUI